Interactive Brokers Trading Service

 Using Sierra Chart Historical Data

-In the case of Historical Daily and higher timeframe charts, if your Sierra Chart Service package includes the Sierra Chart Historical Data Service, this service is always used for those charts for supported symbols.
+In the case of Historical Daily and higher timeframe charts, if your Sierra Chart Service Package includes the Sierra Chart Historical Data Service, then this service is always used for Historical Daily charts for supported symbols.

 - Select Global Settings >> Data/Trade Service Settings.